No health insurance? No problem! Vecino’s Get Care Program

 Talking to children about violence

 Sadly, gun violence is more often in the news than we would like.
-With the recent event at Robb Elementary in Uvalde, it can be a scary time for both adults and children.
+With the recent events, it can be a scary time for both adults and children.

 Counting on the support of relatives, family, and community helpers can make difficult times more manageable.